inbarhub/Detecting-Repeating-Objects-using-Patch-Correlation-Analysis/README.md

 - Finding the DMP parameters automatically and extracing the features of the potintial locations (more information about the features can be found in the paper).
    - You are presented with the input image and *you need to mark a circle around the repeating object as accurate as possible*.
 This step is important for rescaling the image.
 Then, the algorithm automatically fits the DPM parameters and saves the features in the result folder.

-- Interative session where the user fine-tune the classifier of the potential locations by correcting the marginal classifications that are shown.
+- Interactive session where the user fine-tune the classifier of the potential locations by correcting the marginal classifications that are shown.
    - You will then be presented with the input image, 20 potiential locations with their classifications and a slider. *You should play with the slider to find the best classifications of the presented locations.*
 *Press the start button.*
 Next, we present 20 clusters of potential locations at every iteration where *you need to mark the wrong classifications*. *Press Enter at the end of every iteration* (when you think corrected al the worng classification in a ceratin iteration).